Decidability of the isomorphism and the factorization between minimal substitution subshifts: Basic materials

 \subsection{Examples}

-Throughout the paper, we will try to illustrate our results on examples.
-To keep reasonable computations, we stick to well-known examples.
+Throughout the paper, we will try to illustrate our results with examples.
+To keep computations reasonable, we stick to well-known examples.
 In particular, we will mainly focus on: \begin{enumerate} \item The {\em Fibonacci sequence} is the fixed point $\varphi^{\omega}(a)$, where $\varphi$ is the {\em Fibonacci substitution} defined by

 We have